Niguma/niguma-chat-app/README.md

 \\    if($check==1){

-        ***and there is space missing before/after eqiation marks
+        ***and there is space missing before/after equation marks

 !!!!!!
 NOTE = i corrected it, coz i was pissed off!!!

+?????? read comment Q? in line 4

+# connection.php

+???????I refractured to a more complex one.
+Maybe i             should learn that shorthand form of creating a                 connection??????